 Intel works with Microsoft, and OEM Partners to implement hardware-based capabilities to increase security for the business PC fleet

 There is growing importance of firmware security in the community.
 It is now becoming better understood and there are proactive efforts to find firmware vulnerabilities.
-Example data point is in 2017, one or more firmware vulnerability was been discovered almost daily, according to the NIST National Vulnerabilities Database.
+Example data point is in 2017, one or more firmware vulnerability was discovered almost daily, according to the NIST National Vulnerabilities Database.
 The number has grown from 400+ in 2017 to 475+ in 2018 to 680+ in 2019.
-The numbers are indication not only of the increased interest in this area from the security community, but also the proactive diligence by manufacturers (for example Intel Security First Pledge) and vendors to detect vulnerabilities and provide patches in a timely fashion.
+The numbers are indication of the increased interest in this area from the security community, as well as the proactive diligence by manufacturers (for example Intel Security First Pledge) and vendors to detect vulnerabilities and provide patches in a timely fashion.

 Microsoft’s Virtualization Based Security (VBS), a key feature of the Windows 10 OS, isolates a secure region of memory from the normal OS.
 This virtual secure mode (VSM) can host security solutions that increase protection from OS vulnerabilities and prevent malicious exploits.
 This model significantly improves software and OS security and moves the focus for the attackers to look at the firmware stack for vulnerabilities, resulting in the need for defense in depth to achieve IT security for today’s businesses.

 Microsoft has invested in virtualization for security on clients – again “driving hackers further down the stack,” according to Dave Weston, director of enterprise and OS Security, Microsoft.
 “If they can’t break in through the front door, they go around back to an unlocked window upstairs.
 Our secured-core PC initiative will provide crucial capabilities to help thwart attackers and build trustworthiness on the platform as a whole.”